-- 1. If Allen chooses premium technology through his TPA, his cost is \$4,900/pair, which includes the hearing aid fitting and one follow-up appointment.
+- 1. If Allen chooses premium prescription technology through his TPA, his cost is \$5,000/pair, which includes the hearing aid fitting and one year of service.
 Plus, he must work with the TPA for enrollment requirements, appointment scheduling, and all payment arrangements.
 His follow-up appointments through the TPA discount program cost approximately \$65 per appointment, plus any additional non-covered services like cerumen removal, shipping/handling for repairs and loaners. - 2.
-If Allen chooses premium technology purchased directly through his audiologist, his cost will be \$5,400/pair, but this includes three years of professional services and more predictable out-of-pocket costs since these are all included in the three-year private pay option.
+If Allen chooses premium prescription technology purchased directly through his audiologist, his cost will be \$5,200/pair, but this includes three years of professional services and more predictable out-of-pocket costs since these are all included in the three-year private pay option.
 This choice also supports a small local business and allows him to continue working directly with his audiologist without involving an outside third-party conglomerate.